 2. After-tax analysis.
 Use after-tax cash flows (multiply operating profits by , include all CCA tax shields via CTF and CSF).
 Discount at the after-tax MARR.
 Get PW.

-Both approaches should agree (up to the approximation in the rate conversion) on whether a project clears the bar.
-But for comparison among alternatives, they can disagree if the alternatives have meaningfully different CCA profiles — an asset with a high CCA rate gets a bigger tax shield, which only shows up in the after-tax analysis.
-The after-tax analysis is the more accurate framework when taxes are material.
+Both should agree (up to the approximation in the rate conversion) on whether a project clears the bar.
+But for comparison among alternatives they can disagree if the alternatives have meaningfully different CCA profiles: an asset with a high CCA rate gets a bigger tax shield, which only shows up in the after-tax analysis.
+After-tax analysis is the more accurate framework when taxes are material.

 Pitfall.
 Don’t apply both adjustments at once.
-If you’ve taken the cash flows down by , you should not also use the before-tax MARR — that double-counts the tax effect and gives the wrong answer.
+If you’ve taken the cash flows down by , don’t also use the before-tax MARR.
+That double-counts the tax effect and gives the wrong answer.
 The two approaches are parallel, not stackable.

 In practice, large firms publish an internal MARR table that already specifies after-tax for use with after-tax analyses, and the convention is clear.
 In academic exercises, “MARR” without qualifier usually means before-tax in problems that don’t mention tax, and after-tax in problems that do.